Dobby233Liu/node-bullshit-generator/docs/packeddicts.md

     -   https://github.com/menzi11/BullshitGenerator/pull/175
     -   Dobby233Liu's scrapped modifications of the `default` dict

-The Default dict, but with some _new_ stuff inside.
+The Default dict, but with some _new and cool_ stuff inside.
-It is recommended to use compotents to this dict in your own dict configurations, rather than just using the pre-made configuration.
+It is recommended to use components in this dict in your own dict configurations, rather than just using the pre-made configuration.

 ## Chinese Internet Industry Terms

 -   Codename: `internet-industry-terms`
 -   Source: https://github.com/shadowings-zy/internet-industry-terms-generator/blob/master/index.js

-A compliation of random confusing terms that Chinese internet industry people use, for some reason.
+A compliation of random confusing terms that Chinese IT people use, for some reason.

 ## English Translation